pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 - `checkoutDetails`: (Object)
-  - The details for the checkout page that opens when the button is clicked.
+  - The details for the checkout page that opens when the qrCode is scanned.
 Details Below.

 **Optional Values**
 - `size`: (Int)